bluestrike2/nsdcf.org/content/legal/investment-policy.md

 ### Investment Management and Accountability

 The Board of Directors of the Norwin School District Community Foundation shall oversee investment of the Norwin School District Community Foundation Fund and is authorized to review the performance of the Investment Manager(s) and compare their performance with relevant benchmarks.

 The Treasurer will review and evaluate performance on a semi-annual basis and report to the Board annually.
 The Investment Manager(s) will be available for semi-annual meetings and will provide semi-annual reports detailing all asset information and performance results.
 The Board will receive information regarding fund performance at each quarterly meeting.

-Investment Policy Review
+### Investment Policy Review

 The Board of Directors will review the Investment Policy annually, and make any changes to the policy it deems necessary.

+*Board Approved: 1-28-08*